ritwikmathlearner/Redhat-Linux-CheetSheet/README.md

 8. **7** 	- **111** 	- 	**---**		- 	**---**

 `chmod 0755` and `umask 0022` is same as `chmod 755` and `umask 022`.
 The **0** in the beginning is called setuid, setgid and sticky.

+### Find

+`find` command finds files **recursively** that match with the specified expression.
+If no argument is specified then all the files in current directory are returned.

+`find` has few options as below
+1. `-name` matches a pattern with case sensivity.
+Directories and files with matched pattern are returned.
+2. `-iname` matches a pattern ignoring case. `find ~/Documents/ -iname readme.md` finds files **README.md**.
+3. `-ls` performs ls on each found files/directories. `find ~/Documents/ -iname readme.md -ls` performs `ls` command on found files.
+4. `-mtime` is for finding files that are specific days old. `find . -mtime +5 -mtime -15` find files and directories in current directory that are **more than 5 days old** but **less than 15 days old**.
+5. `-size` find files that matches the file size. `find ~/Documents/ -iname readme.md -size +1k` finds the files named **readme.md** that are **more than 1 kb** in size.
+6. `-newer` find all the files that are newer than specified file. `find . -newer CheetSheet/Typescript/README.md` find files that are newer than **README.md**.
+7. `-exec {} \` to execute command on files or directories. `{}` represents the directory or file. `find ~/Documents/ -iname readme.md -exec cat {} \;` execute `cat` command on each found files.
+8. `-type f/d` find only directories or files if d or f is specified respectively. `find . -type d` finds only directories in current directory.
+9. `locate` can also be used to find files and directories.
+Searching for a file or directory can be easier with the locate command. `locate finger` will return both files and directories that have the word finger in the file or directory name.